moulayja/Space_Bar_Smasher_App_Game/README.md

 ## Project Description
 #### Overview:

-This project focused on a SPA (Single Page App) by using vanilla JavaScript.
-It is a game that makes the user play using the space bar, the faster he clicks the timer goes fast, at the end of playing, the game goes over and let you type your nickname, then it'll render the top 10 players' score, if he had a great score, his will show up otherwise he can play again.
+The idea is to implement a simple single-page application (SPA) using the vanilla JavaScript script.
+This game lets the player hit the space bar in a small frame of time, the faster he clicks, the closer to breaking previous players' record.
+When the game is over it'll allow you to type your nickname, then it'll render the list of top 10 scores, otherwise, it'll ask you to play again or to go to the main page.
 #### Challenges:
 Nested Fetching, instead of using React, this project made sure to focus on fetching.